 When HARP was passed, its guidelines stated that a homeowner’s home equity was irrelevant for purposes of a refinance.
 So long as the consumer met several basic criteria, including a history of on-time payments, the existing loan would be HARP-eligible for lower mortgage rates.

-The most popular headline regarding HARP read "Obama Waives Refi Requirements".
+The most popular headline regarding HARP read “".

 The program was an instant hit.

-One of the reasons why HARP was falling short was that the government was asking banks to underwrite HARP loans as a streamlined-like refinance, but holding them responsible for whatever due diligence errors a previous lender may have made on the same loan.
+One of the reasons HARP fell short was that the government asked banks to underwrite HARP loans in a similar manner as , but then held the banks responsible for whatever mistakes the loan’s previous lender may have made on the same loan.

-For example, if Wells Fargo was making a HARP loan to an existing Bank of America customer, Wells Fargo would be accountable to Bank of America's original home loan approval -- plus any errors, omissions, or fraud which may occurred on the initial underwrite.
+For example, if Wells Fargo was making a HARP loan to an existing Bank of America customer, Wells Fargo would be accountable if Bank of America’s failed to properly verify the customer’s income; or if Bank of America issued a loan approval “by accident”.

 A second reason HARP was falling short was because the program restricted HARP loans to homes with an LTV of 125% LTV or less.